urbanadventurer/Android-PIN-Bruteforce/README.md

 Developed by Andrew Horton (urbanadventurer).

+👏 The following people have been very helpful:

+- Vlad Filatov: Testing many phones for the Wiki Phone Database

 ### Motivation

 My original motivation to develop this was to unlock a Samsung S5 Android phone.
 It had belonged to someone who had passed away, and their family needed access to the data on it.
 As I didn't have a USB Rubber Ducky or any other hardware handy, I tried using a variety of methods, and eventually realised I had to develop something new.